 One of the many minor but telling irritations of the present day is the extent to which American phrases and linguistic usage has infiltrated everyday English English.
-I say that despite having lived and worked in the United States and (in the USA and elsewhere) alongside American people.
-In fact, I am still (despite the best efforts of parts of the Jewish Zionist lobby, including the crazed scribbler Louise Mensch) still a member of the New York Bar, at least on paper (I never practised there).
+I say that despite having lived and worked in the United States (work sourced both in the USA and elsewhere) alongside American people.
+In fact, I am (despite the best efforts of parts of the Jewish Zionist lobby, including the crazed scribbler Louise Mensch) still a member of the New York Bar, at least on paper (I never practised there).

 It was back in the early 1990s when I first heard someone (a West Indian woman) use the term “train station” to designate what everyone I knew until then had called a “railway station” or sometimes “rail station”.
 When I questioned the term, she replied that she had never heard such places called anything but “train stations”.
 My theory was that that was the influence of latter-day American films, particularly those shown on Sky.
 Maybe.
 Since then, “train station” has become ubiquitous, even on the BBC.